aselshall/rm/hw/big-picture.md

 # [The Big Picture](https://aselshall.github.io/rm/hw/big-picture)

-The objective of this course, followed by the project course (ENG 6941 Project), is to propose and execute a research project, while improving your communication skills, both in writing and presentation.
+The objective of EGN 6457 Research Methods, followed by EGN 6941 Project, is to propose and execute a research project, while improving your communication skills, both in writing and presentation.
+In EGN 6457 you will develop your research proposal and in EGN 6941 you will execute it and present your findings.

+## EGN 6457 Research Methods
 <h2 style="color:blue">Understand</h2>

 **1. Select a research topic** (<span style="color:red">**[Homework 1](https://aselshall.github.io/rm/hw/hw1)**</span>)